• Skip to primary navigation

 • 1 ¼ cups chocolate chips or 8 oz good quality chocolate cut into small chunks**

-• ⅓ cup unsweetened coconut shredded or grated
+• ⅓ cup unsweetened coconut, shredded or grated

-• ⅔ cup 60 grams chopped roasted pecans
+• ⅔ cup chopped roasted pecans

 Instructions